Nergy101/astrodon/docs/OPTIMIZATION.md

 # Look for these indicators:
 # ⚡ Cache hit for [path]
 # ⚡ Response caching enabled (5min TTL)
+# 🚀 Server started on port 8000
+# 📁 Serving files from ./dist/
 ```

 ### Performance Testing